+- Submit everything prior to these deadlines: July 1 (for fall semester) extended to August 10, November 1 (for spring semester), April 1 (for summer semester).

+- Undergraduate degree from an accredited university in criminal justice, a related social science, or other relevant educational experience.

-- Submit everything prior to these deadlines: July 1 (for Fall semester), November 1 (for Spring semester), April 1 (for Summer semester).
+[NOW READS] - Submit everything prior to these deadlines: July 1 (for fall semester) extended to August 10, November 1 (for spring semester), April 1 (for summer semester).

 - Undergraduate degree from an accredited university in criminal justice, a related social science, or other relevant educational experience.